nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="450" />

 The `Model` component,
-* The Model Component is an essential part of the system that deals with patient, drug, and hospital data.
-This guide will provide you with a detailed overview of the three sub-components - Patient, Drug, and Hospital, and their functionalities.
+* stores a `UserPref` object that represents the user's preferences.
+* stores a `PatientRecord` that represents a list of patients.
+* stores a `DrugInventory` that represents a list of drugs.
+* stores a `HospitalRecord` that represents a list of hospitals.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `CareFlowModel` represents data entities of the domain, they should make sense on their own without depending on other components)

-* 'Patient'
 <img src="images/PatientModelClassDiagram.png" width="450" />
-* The Patient sub-component is responsible for recording patient information i.e., all `Patient` objects (which are contained in a `UniquePatientList` object).
-* stores the currently 'selected' `Patient` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Patient>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

-* 'Drug'
+The `PatientRecord` stores a list of `Patient` objects, which each:
+* stores details of a patient: `Name`, `Phone`, `Email`, `Address`, `DateOfBirth`, `Gender` and `Ic` .
+* `DrugAllergy` might left blank if the patient does not have drug allergy.
+* Each patient may have two associated phone numbers: a required phone number, which is the patient's own phone number, and an optional phone number, which is the phone number of the patient's emergency contact.

 <img src="images/DrugModelClassDiagram.png" width="450" />
-* The Drug sub-component is similar to the patient except that all the 'Drug' objects are contained in a 'UniqueDrugList' pbject.

-* 'Hospital'
+The `DrugInventory` stores a list of `Patient` objects, which each:
+* stores details of a drug: `TradeName`, `ActiveIngredient`, `Direction`, `Purpose`, `SideEffect` and `StorageCount`.

 <img src="images/HospitalModelClassDiagram.png" width="450" />
-* stores the Hospital information i.e., all `Hospital` objects (which are contained in a `UniqueHospitalList` object).
+The `HospitalRecord` stores a list of `Hospital` objects, which each:
+* stores the Hospital information: `Name` and `Phone` which is the hotline of the hospital.
 <div markdown="span" class="alert alert-info">:information_source: **Note:**The hospital data is predefined and not editable by users, as it is hard-coded in our system<br>

-* 'UserPref'
-* stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.

 </div>